Every family should own a dog. Dogs are the BEST people.

 Don’t forget the physical aspect having a dog can bring to the whole family – having a dog encourages a more active lifestyle.
 You have to exercise even if you’re not feeling up to it.
 Those adorable puppy eyes will get you every time.

 So the benefits are great, we all know that, but knowing what type of dog to get as your family pet might be a tricky choice.
 Choosing its disposition, temperament and size are all important factors, not to mention your family’s lifestyle.

-See below for a roundup of the best dogs suited to children and family life.
+See below for a roundup of the Breeds Of Dogs suited to children and family life.

 This dog is one of the most popular breeds, and for good reasons.
-They are loyal, playful, very patient, loving, protective and very reliable with children, not to mention beautiful and intelligent.
-Don’t take my word for it, go and see your local breeder and he will say the very same thing.
+Labradors are loyal, playful, very patient, loving, protective, and very reliable with children, not to mention beautiful and intelligent.
+Don’t take my word for it, go and see your local breeder and they will say the very same thing.